deploring/COS80007-Assignment-2/readme.txt

 10.1x.
 Any obvious user-caused errors are shown in console.

 * TO RUN CLIENT PROGRAM *
 6.2.
-To run the client program, navigate to the AJASS2-Client folder in Explorer/Finder.
+To run the client program, navigate to the AJASS2-Client/target folder in Explorer/Finder.
 7.2.
 Double-click the JAR file to run it, or run it from a command prompt/terminal for verbose logs.
 8.2.
 The program will have shown an error and closed.
 Open the 'client.settings' file using a text editor.
 9.2.
 Enter the server hostname as well as the server port.
 The server must be running.
 10.2.
 Double click the JAR file again to run it (or open it in command prompt/terminal).
 10.2x.
 There should not be any errors past this point.

+* TO RUN STANDALONE PROGRAM *
+6.3.
+To run the standalone program, navigate to the AJASS2-Standalone/target folder in Explorer/Finder.
+6.4.
+Double click the AJASS2-Standalone.jar to run.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 		Features Completed